- NHVAS Business Rules and Standards (PDF, 350KB)

 These two documents outline the requirements for entry to and participation in the NHVAS and provide a framework for NHVAS governance and administration.
 They set out policies and procedures for interactions between key parties and are used by the NHVR (which administers the NHVAS), as well as any person who offers management, consultant or audit services to operators.
 See eligibility requirements for more information on how to become accredited under the NHVAS.

-The NHVAS Business Rules & Standards have had some minor amendments effective July 2017.
+The NHVAS Business Rules and Standards had some minor amendments effective July 2017.

 - Vehicle inspection requirements were amended to be in line with harmonised operational policy, to show that a vehicle being nominated into the maintenance management module for the first time must have passed a vehicle inspection by a road transport authority or one of their delegates within the last 12 months.
 Previously the business rules stated 6 months, which did not align with harmonised operational policy for all Heavy Vehicle National Law (HVNL) participating states.